mcuntz/mcplot/docs/source/full_example.rst

            xlim = None
            ylim = None
            # Use raw string for Matplotlib's LaTeX-like notation.
-           # str2tex converts into full LaTeX math notation used by
+           # str2tex converts it into full LaTeX math notation used by
            # matplotlib's usetex keyword.
 Takes care, for example, that the
            # pdf engine actually uses the full LaTeX notation,
            # e.g. \newline vs. \n in Matplotlib.